-If you know how a chainsaw works and cuts, then you know how to sharpen it and can make an old, ragged chain cut smoothly.
+If you know how a chainsaw works and cuts, then you would probably know how to sharpen it and can make an old, ragged chain cut smoothly.
 You can sharpen the chainsaw with a file, electric sharpener, or hand.
 All methods work well if you know how to do them.

 The Truth Behind Chainsaws Invention